 The distance through the tunnel is recorded on 'chain' marker plates fixed to the wall.
 The distance between plates is one chain, an old English measurement for 22 yards (20.3m).

 Somewhat perversely perhaps, the distance marked on these plates increments from east to west, whilst on the canal milestones the distance increments from west to east.

-The graphic below gives an indication as to the type of geology the tunnel passes through, as represented by the different background colours.
+The graphic left gives an indication as to the type of geology the tunnel passes through, as represented by the background colours.